devopsvish/vish-quick-references/Jenkins_Master_Node_Configuration.md

     * `Enter the same passphrase again:`**
 4. Now public and private keys are generated in the default `.ssh` folder of the user.

-## Steps to be carried on Slave machine:
+## Steps to be carried on Node machine:
 1. Navigate to **`.ssh`** folder, run the following command to copy the output **`cat id_rsa.pub`**
 2. In the `authorized_keys` file, Paste the copied content after the already present first key.
 3. Copy the private key by running the following command **`cat id_rsa`**